pmoschos/python_cf5/chapter06/01. Create Database/README.md

 ## Usage Example 📋
 Execute the script to see how to connect to a MySQL server and create a new database.
 The script will demonstrate establishing a connection and executing a SQL query to create a database.

-📢 Stay Updated
+## 📢 Stay Updated

-Be sure to ⭐ this repository to keep up with updates and new learning materials!
+Be sure to ⭐ this repository to stay updated with new examples and enhancements!

 ## 📄 License
-🔐 This project is protected under the MIT License.
+🔐 This project is protected under the [MIT License](https://mit-license.org/).

 ## Contact 📧
-Panagiotis Moschos - pan.moschos86@gmail.com
+Your Name - pan.moschos86@gmail.com

-🔗 Note: This is a Python script and requires a Python interpreter to run.
+🔗 *Note: This is a Python script and requires a Python interpreter to run.*

+---
-<h1 align="center">Happy Coding 👨‍💻</h1>
+<h1 align=center>Happy Coding 👨‍💻 </h1>

 <p align="center">
-  Made with ❤️ by Panagiotis Moschos (https://github.com/pmoschos)
+  Made with ❤️ by Your Name (https://github.com/pmoschos)
 </p>